Breaking architecture restriction through digital design

 Rendering surreal environments: Is this a fair analysis of what Visual Citizens stand for, or even better, is known for?

 SM: Yes, you could say that.
 Visualizations, for us, are an interesting medium for design.
 They are a kind of escape from the reality of practical design constraints, allowing us to render surreal environments and fill them with fantastical objects.
 Of course, we also love to work on other aspects of design, using the ideas and skills we have refined in visualizations within the real world.
-For example, we are soon to start a project to design and curate a part of retail space.
+For example, we are soon to start a project to design and curate a part of the retail space.
 Our furniture is always intended to be somewhere between a practical, useful object, and an aesthetic element within the scene.
 This is followed up by designing purely sculptural objects and abstract murals that are the focal points of each space.
 The spaces are completed with richly toned materials and dramatic, often unnatural, lighting.
 The digital settings are intended to be intensely stylistic to immerse the viewer within them, to invite them to imagine the sensation of being within our fictitious spaces.
 We are fascinated by the functions and materialities of the spaces of the future.

 You say you’ve been influenced by the work of architecture’s modern masters: who do you consider masters and how does their work influence yours?

 AK: Yes one of our favorite sources of inspiration has always been modernist architecture, we love the works of Le Corbusier, Ludwig Mies van der Rohe, Eero Saarinen, Adolf Loos, and Louis Kahn amongst others...
 However, our work only partially reflects that style of design as we try to translate the lessons we have learned from 'Modernism' to something more playful through an expanded material selection, wider color palette, and whimsical objects.